 Implicit Flow

-An app that needs access to an OAuth-protected back-end API on behalf of a user must obtain an Access Token.
-If the app cannot keep a secret (i.e., it is deployed in an environment where users have access to its protected storage or communications), there is no added security in authenticating the app to the token endpoint as in the code flow.
-The Implicit Flow was specified exactly for this case, where the user is authenticated by the Authorization Server, and an Access Token is returned to the app directly in the fragment of a redirect URL.
+An app that needs access to an OAuth-protected API on behalf of a user must obtain an access token.
+If the app cannot keep a secret (i.e. it is a public client that is deployed in an environment where users have access to its protected storage or communications), there is no additional security in authenticating the app to the token endpoint as in the code flow.
+The implicit flow was specified exactly for this case, where the user is authenticated by the Authorization Server, and an access token is returned to the app directly in the fragment of a redirect URL.

 Pre-requisites

-It's possible to run this tutorial on a custom setup also, but the URLs may be different, as well as the capabilities configured in the profiles.
+You may run this tutorial on a custom setup also, but keep in mind that names and URLs may be different, as well as the capabilities configured in the profiles.

-Visit the Profiles screen and click the Token Service.
-On the right select Clients and click New.
+Visit the Profiles screen and click Token Service.
+On the left select Clients and click + New Client.

 New Client